Alexrosado90/GA-project2/README.md

 ## Plans for the future

--Multiple usernames
+- Multiple usernames
--Total expenses(month and year)
+- Total expenses(month and year)
--Small errors fine tuned
+- Small errors fine tuned
--Add a graph per user for the year
+- Add a graph per user for the year